zazzlife/api-docs/authentication-authorization.md

 Example: `Authorization: ZazzApi 1:zgVMNvtvXoONhw3d4e4PfNzWowPiFIhyCTE6f3deRSS19iu8xkZ8ZAhZRQM0xJqzV3b3P709UFhK2/weYElVkA==:2:plXhubLyLT5LhEhM16qHehQqrf6z7Jgns8SPhNr6gAQvqUpbdWCgVDZ8ku+VFoU2LMjuPi/h1EfB9owzCXknSA==`

 **Note:** There are few requests that you can exclude *UserId* and the *Password Signature* such as login request.
 Those requests are explicitly marked in the documentation.
-For all other requests you need to provide the full *Authorization* header.
+For all other requests you'll need to provide the full *Authorization* header.

 Signing the request
 -